ArjoDas/speedFlags/README.md

 4. Develop a comprehensive test suite for both frontend and backend components.
 5. Optimise performance further, especially for mobile devices.
 6. Implement offline support using service workers.
 7. Expand the game with additional modes or educational features.
+We could add accounts where people can use active-recall and spaced-repetition with an alogirthm similiar to Anki's and optally remember flags from there.

 ## Conclusion